 In this article, we look at Medicare’s coverage of oxygen equipment, supplies, and therapy.
-We then discuss types of equipment and supplies, eligibility and costs, and alternative therapies.
+We then discuss the types of equipment and supplies, eligibility and costs, and alternative therapies.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan:

 - Deductible: This is an annual amount that a person must spend out of pocket within a certain time period before an insurer starts to fund their treatments.

 - Coinsurance: This is a percentage of a treatment cost that a person will need to self-fund.
 For Medicare Part B, this comes to 20%.